robisim74/angular-l10n/doc/spec.md

 `LocaleNumberValidator` | `validateLocaleNumber=[digitInfo]` | `[minValue]` `[maxValue]` | `format` or `minValue` or `maxValue`

 where `digitInfo` has the following format: `{minIntegerDigits}.{minFractionDigits}-{maxFractionDigits}`, and `minValue` and `maxValue` attributes are optional.

-For example, to validate a decimal number, add in the template:
 ```Html
 <input validateLocaleNumber="1.2-2" [minValue]="0" [maxValue]="1000" name="decimal" #decimal="ngModel" ngModel>
 ```